bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/imopenlines-operator-finish.md

 >
 > Who can execute the method: any user

-This method ends the dialog for the current operator.
+This method ends the dialogue by the current operator.

 ## Method Parameters